selendra/selendra-wiki/docs/learn/learn-account-restore.md

 5. Check that the string you pasted both begins and ends with a tick mark (').
 If not, add one to the beginning and end.
 6. Save and send that file with the copied string to the new computer.
-7. On new computer, go to Polkadot-JS Apps
+7. On new computer, go to Selendra-JS Apps
 8. Open the Javascript console on the browser (Available in Developer Tools)
 9. Set a variable raw equal to the string from the text file